pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 math32 supports the z180 (`-lmath32_z180`) and ZX Spectrum Next z80n (`-lmath32_z80n`) hardware multiply instructions, providing accelerated performance for these platforms.
 The z80 CPU is also supported through emulation of the hardware multiply format `16_8x8`, and also provides good performance.

 The intrinsic functions are written in assembler.
-The higher level functions (trigonometric, exp, pow) are implemented by C functions extracted from the Hi-Tech C Floating point library, and the Cephes Math Library.
+The higher level functions (trigonometric, exp, pow) are implemented by C functions extracted from the Cephes Math Library and the Hi-Tech C Floating point library.

 More details on the library can be found within the [repository](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/math/float/math32).